Henry Shrady: Background

 Shrady was born in New York City.
 His father, George Frederick Shrady, Sr., was one of the physicians who attended Ulysses S. Grant during the former president's struggle with throat cancer.

 In 1894, Shrady graduated from Columbia University, where he was a member of the Varsity Show, and then spent one year at Columbia's law school.
-He left law school to join with his brother-in-law, Jay Gould (son of the financier Edwin Gould), at the Continental Match Company.
+He left law school to join with his brother-in-law, Edwin Gould (son of the financier Jay Gould), at the Continental Match Company.
 The company failed, and Shrady contracted typhoid fever, which diverted him forever from the business world.
 His recuperation left spare time to pursue a growing interest in art.

 Shrady's wife, Harrie Moore, submitted some of his paintings to an exhibition of the National Academy of Design without his knowledge, and they sold quickly.
 He then began to teach himself sculpture using zoo animals and his pets as models.

 He modeled a series of popular bronze statuettes, mostly of animals.
 His first major commission came in 1901, for George Washington at Valley Forge, an equestrian statue for Continental Army Plaza in Brooklyn, New York.